zilishen/documentation/content/nms/nim/how-to/nginx/manage-instance-groups.md

 ### Common Usage of Instance Groups

-Instance Group can be used for the following workflows:
+Instance Groups can be used for the following workflows:
 - Preset NGINX config for new Instances, i.e. containerized Instances
-- Group permissions for a set of Instances that shared the same NGINX config
+- Group permissions for a set of Instances that share the same NGINX config